Broadway Limited Imports / Precision Craft Models (China) EMD E7 & E8

 The DCC-Ready models (powered, but no decoder) are basically the same as the sound-equipped versions, with the only real difference being the decoder socket on the PC board (a standard 8-pin NMRA-style socket, versus the 21-pin socket on the sound-equipped models).
 Dummy models use the same basic metal chassis as the powered units, just sans motor, driveshafts, flywheels, gearing and lighting.
 Unfortunately, said metal chassis does tend to turn them into boat anchors -

-Overall performance is exceptional - smooth, quiet (when the sound is off), nimble throttle response, superb slow-speed creep, reasonable top-end, and with pulling power to spare.
+Overall performance is solid - smooth running, nimble throttle response, superb slow-speed creep, reasonable top-end, and with pulling power to spare.
 I've never had any problems with stalls (even through turnouts) or with any of the wheels derailing (even on 9.75"-radius curves).

-The DCC sound feature is quite impressive as well (hey, at these prices it'd better be).
+The DCC sound feature is quite impressive.
 All the various sounds are advertised as being "authentic" and, as far as I can tell, they are (not that I'm any kind of expert, mind you).
 The dual speakers make for nicely beefy sound affects (or at least as beefy as you're ever likely to find in something this small).
 Even more impressive is the fact that sound is available on non-DCC layouts (being "dual-mode", these locomotives will run equally well in DCC and analog modes).
 So, you can fire these things up with your 1945 trainset transformer and listen to those engines crank up and go just as well as anyone with the latest DCC system can.
 OK, you do need a special add-on widget (pictured below) to take advantage of the non-automatic sound features (ringing the bell, blowing the horn, etc), but whatever.
 The fact that non-DCC guys can take advantage of any of these digital features is just plain amazing to me.

-OK, having said all that, I do have a couple of minor gripes.
-First of all, these do make a little bit more noise than what we're used to nowadays.
-Nothing horrible, but there is definitely some extraneous gear buzzing going on as these things roll along.
+OK, having said all that, I do have a couple of gripes (and hence the "B" rating).
+First of all, these do make a bit more noise than what we're used to nowadays.
+Nothing horrible, but there is definitely some extraneous gear (or traction tire) buzzing going on as these things roll along.
 Next, I'm not real impressed by the fact that they went with wires to transfer current from the trucks.
 Admittedly, I've been running mine for years and haven't experienced any wiring-related problems.
 Still, you just never know with those things.
 And in any case, they make truck removal a much more arduous task than it needs to be.
 Also, I'm a little disappointed by the fact that the couplers are (for the most part), truck-mounted.
 Although, it's kind of hard to argue with the resultant close-coupling.

 One last quibble is with the way these things stop.
 Cut the power (in analog mode) or quick-drop to speed step 0 (in DCC) and these things will come to an abrupt halt.
 They have flywheels, so I'm not sure what that's all about.
 When you start moving, they are absolutely prototypical - the sound revs up and they gradually start moving.
 And when throttling down to step 0 in DCC-mode they do come to a gradual stop (accompanied by a very cool brake squeal sound affect).
 However, this is definitely decoder-aided behavior.
 The flywheels themselves don't appear to have any affect at all on starting and stopping - IE, no "Kato Glide" here.